tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Nov 21 2007

-Darla Rowe (a 75-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Darla Rowe (a 75-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Darla Rowe had extensive experience in preaching her views to theists.
 She was not afraid.
 As Darla Rowe entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Darla Rowe used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Darla Rowe argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.